Archives

 Differentiating Assessments and Student Products According to Student Profile

-Ultimately the purpose of an assessment or product is to allow students to show us what they have learned.
-Differentiating assessments and student products according to student profile can be a helpful way to ensure that all students are able to show what they know in a way that works best for them.
+Ultimately, an assessment or product aims to allow students to show us what they have learned.
+Differentiating assessments and student products according to student profile can be a helpful way to ensure that all students can show what they know in a way that works best for them.

-For example, a student who is strong in visual learning may benefit from creating a poster or using a graphic organizer to represent what they have learned, while a student who is strong in kinesthetic learning may benefit from role-playing or creating a 3D model.
+For example, a student who is strong in visual learning may benefit from creating a poster or using a graphic organizer to represent what they have learned.
+In contrast, a student who is strong in kinesthetic learning may benefit from role-playing or creating a 3D model.

 But what if you need to give an actual paper and pencil assessment?
 How can you differentiate assessments according to student profiles?
 Consider the environment.
-Some students may test well in their desks, while others may need a little more space and the floor with a clipboard would make a good testing environment for them.
-You also could provide more frequent breaks or even chunk an assessment for students, so they are not overwhelmed with the entire assessment at one time.
+Some students may test well at their desks, while others may need more space.
+A floor with a clipboard would make a suitable testing environment for them.
+You could also provide more frequent breaks or even chunk an assessment so students are not overwhelmed with the entire assessment at once.

-By differentiating both assessments and student products according to student profiles, you can create a learning environment that is more inclusive and accommodating to the diverse needs of your students.
+By differentiating assessments and student products according to student profiles, you can create a learning environment that is more inclusive and accommodating to your students’ diverse needs.

 Differentiating assessments and student products according to readiness, interests, and student profiles can help you better meet the needs of all your students.
 If you’re not sure where to start, try one of these new strategies out today.
 Differentiation doesn’t have to be complicated or time-consuming – small changes can make a big difference for your students.
 And if you’re looking for more information on differentiation, be sure to check out these posts about differentiating content and differentiating process.
 Who knows, you might just find that differentiating is easier than you thought!